A limited number of 2024 departures are now available! Don't miss out - click to find out more.

 Follow in the footsteps of intrepid adventurers by journeying along one of the world's most famous trading routes, the Silk Road.
-Beginning in ancient Xian, venture across this vast land to reach the fascinating outpost of Kashgar and its famous Sunday market.
+Beginning in ancient Xian, venture across this vast land to reach the fascinating outpost of Kashgar.

-Come face to face with the Terracotta Warriors
+Come face to face with Xian's most famous army, the Terracotta Warriors

 Visit the striking red sandstone Flaming Mountains and the elegant Emin Minaret

 Relax and unwind at the alpine banks of placid Heavenly Lake

 Our Silk Road Explorer Tour has been thoughtfully designed and thoroughly researched to bring you a range of once-in-a-lifetime experiences, many of which are entirely exclusive to us.

 Sample Tibetan foods and flavours with a traditional Tibetan lunch, featuring 'momos', the tasty steamed and stuffed dumpling whose popularity has spread from the Tibetan Plateau throughout Asia.

 Visit a traditional, nomadic home of a family of the Kazakh minority community, and spend some time with them, learning about their culture, and get a glimpse of life living in a yurt.